kubeshop/botkube-docs/docs/installation/slack/socket-slack/cloud.md

 5. Provide the Slack app details as described follows and click `Next` button.

-   - **Display :** This is the name of the Slack app which will be displayed in your platform list.
+   - **Display Name:** This is the name of the Slack app which will be displayed in your platform list.
-   - **App Token:** Use the app token noted down in the previous step.
+   - **App Token:** Use the app token noted down in one of the previous steps.
-   - **Bot Token:** Use the bot token noted down in the previous step.
+   - **Bot Token:** Use the bot user token noted down in one of the previous steps.
-   - **Channel Name:** Slack channel where you can execute Botkube commands and receive notification.
+   - **Channel Name:** Provide Slack channel name(s) where you can execute Botkube commands and receive notifications.
+This will be configured in the next step.

    ![Cloud Slack Credentials](../assets/cloud_slack_credentials.png "Cloud Slack credentials")